carmelosammarco/GPSconverter/README.md

 conda activate GPSX
 ```

-One you installed the anaconda environment you should be able to have all the packages needed instaled (The GPSconverter Application too!).
+Once you installed the anaconda environment you should be able to have all the packages needed instaled (The GPSconverter Application too!).

-If for some reason you want to install it using just pypi repository (be aware that in this case you need to install GMT manually, you can find more info [here](https://github.com/GenericMappingTools/gmt/blob/master/INSTALL.md#cross-platform-install-instructions)) then the command is the following:
+If for some reason you want to install it using just pypi repository (be aware that in this case you need to install GMT manually and for that you can find more info [here](https://github.com/GenericMappingTools/gmt/blob/master/INSTALL.md#cross-platform-install-instructions)).
+The command to install this tool using Pypi is the following:

 ```
 pip install GPSconverter
 ```

-Anyway, once you decice how to proceed (by conda environment or pypi repository) to run the application just type on your terminal/command_propt the following:
+Anyway, once you decice how to proceed (by conda environment or Pypi repository) to run the application just type on your terminal/command_propt the following:

 ```
 GPSconverter
 ```

 At this point a GUI interface will pop up and you are ready to go!
+Below what you are going to see for different OS:

 <p align="center">
   <img width="" height="380" src="PIC/GUIs.png">